-I can imagine there are so many parents out there who may be wondering if their child is but don’t know what signs to look out for.
+I can imagine there are so many parents out there who may be wondering, ‘could my child be the next Albert Einstein?’.
+However, may not know what signs to actually look out for.

 Mensa is open to those who score in the 98th percentile on supervised IQ tests.
-So, it’s full of very brainy people indeed!
+So, as you can imagine Mensa is full of very brainy people indeed!
 The group says it may be able to see whether your child could be similarly gifted.

 If you have ever wondered if your child is especially gifted, there are signs to look out for that might help you to tell for sure!

-Mensa claims that the following characteristics could indicate your child is brighter than the rest of their class.
-And that might mean they are suitable for the supervised IQ test to determine whether they can be admitted to the society.
+Mensa claims that the following characteristics could indicate your child is brighter than the rest of their peers in their class.
+And that could mean they are suitable for the supervised IQ test to determine whether they can be admitted to the society.

-The organisation says its own supervised IQ tests are suitable for children aged over 10-and-a-half, but with British Mensa’s youngest current member only three .The oldest member is 102!
-There’s no age limit to see if you’re brainier than the average person.
+The organisation says its own supervised IQ tests are suitable for children aged over 10-and-a-half, but with British Mensa’s youngest current member joined at only three years old .The oldest member is 102!
+So, there’s no age limit to see if you’re brainier than the average person.

 Before I go on, just a quick disclaimer!
 I personally believe all children are gifted in their own unique way.
 However, I also believe if a child is showing any potential signs of being a future genius, this should also be acknowledged celebrated.